panuhorsmalahti/gulp-tslint/README.md

 The output (stringified JSON) is added to file.tslint.output.
 You can output the errors by using reporters.
 There are five default reporters:
-* 'json' prints stringified JSON to console.log.
+* "json" prints stringified JSON to console.log.
-* 'prose' prints short human-readable failures to console.log.
+* "prose" prints short human-readable failures to console.log.
-* 'verbose' prints longer human-readable failures to console.log.
+* "verbose" prints longer human-readable failures to console.log.
-* 'full' is like verbose, but displays full path to the file
+* "full" is like verbose, but displays full path to the file
-* 'msbuild' for Visual Studio
+* "msbuild" for Visual Studio

 Reporters are executed only if there is at least one failure.